 What happens if a nonprofit does not file Form 990?

-If you don’t file non profit tax form 990 for three consecutive years, your tax-exempt status will automatically be revoked by the IRS.
+The IRS will automatically revoke your tax-exempt status if you don’t file the non-profit tax form 990 for three consecutive years.
 Keep in mind, if you lose your exempt status for not filing the 990, there is no appeal process with the IRS.
 Your nonprofit may have to pay income taxes, user fees and have to file additional paperwork.

-If a nonprofit organization fails to file the required Form 990, 990-EZ, or 990-N for three consecutive years, their tax-exempt status will automatically be revoked on the filing due date of the third consecutively-missed year.
+If a nonprofit organization neglects to file the necessary Form 990, 990-EZ, or 990-N for three straight years, the IRS will automatically revoke their tax-exempt status on the due date of the third year they consecutively missed.
 There is no penalty assessment for filing Form 990-N late, but organizations should still submit the required forms on time in order to avoid any potential consequences.

-Organizations are also required to provide the public with copies of their Form 990 and other disclosures, which they must do in order to remain compliant with the IRS regulations.
+To remain compliant with IRS regulations, organizations must also provide the public with copies of their Form 990 and other disclosures.
 Failure to do so can result in additional consequences and penalties.

 Form 990 filing instructions